tlkh/titanium-3/README.md

-# understrap-child
+# Titanium Mk III
-Basic Child Theme for UnderStrap Theme Framework: https://github.com/holger1411/understrap
+Personalised Child Theme for UnderStrap Theme Framework: https://github.com/holger1411/understrap

 ## How it works
 It shares with the parent theme all PHP files and adds its own functions.php on top of the UnderStrap parent themes functions.php.